crs4/pydoop/docs/for_dumbo_users.rst

 ^^^^^^^^^^^

 We tested Pydoop's and Dumbo's performance with their respective wordcount examples from Pydoop 0.3.6 and Dumbo 0.21.28.
-Since Pydoop does not support Hadoop version 0.21 yet, we patched Hadoop 0.20.2 as described in the `Building and Installing
+We patched Hadoop 0.20.2 as described in the `Building and Installing
 <http://wiki.github.com/klbostee/dumbo/building-and-installing>`_
 section of Dumbo's online documentation and rebuilt it.
 The test we ran was very similar to the one described in [#f2]_ (wordcount on 20